greim/smallfsm/README.md

     // attempt to push the machine into the 'ready' state fsm.transit('ready'); // 'hello' is printed

+usage example 2, adding a begin callback:

+    // if set, begin callback only runs once.
+    // either at the first transition or by explicitly calling the begin() method SmallFSM('loading')
+        .allowTransit('loading => ready')
+        .onBegin(function(){
+            console.log('begun');
+        }).transit('ready');
+        // 'begun' is printed

-usage example 2, adding a custom event (also showing method chaining):
+usage example 3, adding a custom event (also showing method chaining):

     // custom events aren't strictly necessary, but provide a nice abstraction.
     // transiting from 'loading' to 'ready' will trigger the 'readyToGo' event